webmapper/cartiqo-documentation/README.md

 Possible values:

 * `bare` are features describing natural areas without vegetation like sand areas: dunes and sand and rock plains.
-* `high` is all natural vegetation like trees and forest areas.
-Including tree lines.
+* `high` is all natural vegetation like trees and forest areas, including tree lines.
 * `low` covers all natural vegetation defined as grass, heather and shrubs.

 ###### `subtype`